mwkorver/lambda-gdal_translate/README.md

 ## Updating your own Amazon Lambda function

-If you overwrote the gdal_translate binary you need to create a new deployment file package:
+If you overwrote the gdal_translate binary under /bin, you need to create a new deployment file package:

 ```bash
 $ zip -r -9 lambda-gdal_translate bin index.js